Sec section analyzer development

 We occasionally need to build out new analyzer projects to support new frameworks and tools.
 In doing so we should follow our engineering Open Source guidelines, including licensing and code standards.

-In addition, to write a custom analyzer that will integrate into the GitLab application a minimal featureset is required:
+In addition, to write a custom analyzer that will integrate into the GitLab application a minimal feature set is required:

 Checklist

-• [ ] Has permissive software license
+• A permissive software license.

-• [ ] Headless execution (CLI tool)
+• Headless execution (CLI tool).

-• [ ] Bundle-able dependencies to be packaged as a Docker image, to be executed using GitLab Runner’s Linux or Windows Docker executor
+• Bundle-able dependencies to be packaged as a Docker image, to be executed using GitLab Runner’s Linux or Windows Docker executor.

-• [ ] Offline execution (no Internet access) or can be configured to use custom proxies and/or CA certificates
+• Offline execution (no internet access) or can be configured to use custom proxies and/or CA certificates.

 Dockerfile